savostin/task/README.md

 >* The backend should provide authentication and random rates between the currencies available in the frontend.
 Available currencies information should be stored in the database.
 >* Authentication should be handled fully by the API and no third party used.

-# Task resolution
+# Solution

-Both parts are developed with Node.js.
-Could use common code base, data structures, etc. Tecnologies and frameworks used are marked as __bold__.
-Time spent for the task: __10 hours__.
+Both frontend and backend systems are developed using Node.js.
+They can share code base, data structures, etc. The tecnology and frameworks used in the process are marked with __bold__ font.
+Time spent on this coding challenge: __10 hours__.

-### Future thoughts and things to improve:
+### Future considerations and things to improve:

-* Change the way the JWT token is kept on client side.
-It's potencially [insecure](https://www.rdegges.com/2018/please-stop-using-local-storage/) to store it in the local storage.
-Depends on the project security requirements.
+* Change the way the JWT token is maintained at client side.
+It's potentially [insecure](https://www.rdegges.com/2018/please-stop-using-local-storage/) to store it in the local storage.
+This is subject to the project security requirements.
-* Reorganize the API architecture to proper CRUD / RESTfull combinnig with other API calls required for the Dashboard.
+* Introduce proper CRUD / RESTful API architecture combined with other API calls required for the Dashboard.
-* On backend it's better to move the user related functions to the dashboard level as they may be needed for other blocks.
+* In the backend, it makes sense to move user-related functionality to the dashboard level, as it might be required for other dashboard blocks.
-* More error handling.
-There are still some possible flows with unhandled errors.
+* Extensive error handling.
+There are still some potential flows with unhandled errors.
 * Deal with session expiration.
-Depending on project requirements, warn and logout user after X minutes of inactivity.
+Depending on project requirements, issue a warning and log user out after X minutes of inactivity.
-* Implement registration page on the frontend and logout routime on both.
+* Introduce a registration page in the frontend and a logout routime in both backend and frontend.
 * Add more unit tests.
-* Frontend is not optimised for screens less than 1200 px wide.
+* Optimise frontend for screens resolution less than 1200 px wide.

 ### More details:
 * [Backend](api/)
 * [Frontend](webapp/)

-To start both run
+To launch both the API and the app, run the following:

 ##### `npm i` to set up the project
 ##### `cd ./api && npm i` to set up the API project
 ##### `cd ./webapp && npm i` to set up the WebApp project